 Essay Contest Rules

-1. Each essay should be type written and no longer than 300 words.
+• Typewritten essays must be 350-500 words.
 Submissions will be judged on understanding of the issue, clear writing and thinking, presentation, grammar and spelling.

-6. Each essay may be submitted to only one newspaper listed below.
-The student must live in that newspaper's circulation area.
+• Submit essay to one of the participating newspapers.
+The student must live in that newspaper’s circulation area.

 Concord, NH 03302-1177